openstack-archive/cookbook-openstack-network/README.md

 ===========

 This cookbook installs the **OpenStack Network** service (formerly project-named Quantum, current name is Neutron) as part of a Chef reference deployment of OpenStack.
+This version is for deploying the 'Havana' release, the 'master' branch is currently working on the 'Icehouse' release.

 More information about the OpenStack Network service is available [here](http://docs.openstack.org/trunk/openstack-network/admin/content/index.html)